 An easy way to keep track of VTO is to treat it like paid time off, or PTO.
 Ask your employees to submit VTO requests to managers for approval.
-NobleHour can track hours and integrate it with your HR platform to ensure information is up to date and connected, plus it provides easy-to-read impact reports for any stakeholders.
+NobleHour can track volunteer hours and ensure all the information is up to date, plus it provides easy-to-read impact reports for any stakeholders.

 4. Put Other Eligibility Requirements in Place